-Additional benefit: A lump sum is paid on the death of a fund member (up to age 55) to the dependent spouse (if married) or parents (if single), for funeral purposes.
+Additional benefit: A lump sum is paid on the death of a fund member (up to age 55) to the dependent spouse (if married) or parents (if single) for the cost of the funeral.

-The benefits are paid in addition to social insurance benefits.
+Provident fund benefits are paid in addition to social insurance benefits.